Category Archives: Walks & Tours

 Seven Wonders of Manchester

 No public dates yet.
 The glories, grandeur and greatness of the city.
-These are the Seven Wonders of Manchester; wondrous places, majestic settings, extraordinary stories: the world’s biggest trading room, a Cathedral of Culture, masterpieces of religious art, an unforgettable Gothic shrine, tens of thousands of faces forming one famous face and a celebration of …
+These are the Seven Wonders of Manchester; wondrous places, majestic settings, extraordinary stories: the world’s biggest trading room, a Cathedral of Culture, masterpieces of religious art, an unforgettable … Continue reading

 Posted in History Alive | Leave a comment

-Next tour: Friday 8 March 2024 (International Women’s Day).
-Meet: Outside the Midland Hotel, Peter Street, 6pm.
-Booking: Please press here to register with Eventbrite.
-These women and more… * Annie Horniman, who established Britain’s first repertory theatre company. * Elizabeth Gaskell, who wrote Mary Barton, one of the classic “condition of England” novels in 1848. …
+Next tour: Sat 8 March 2025 (International Women’s Day).
+Meet: outside Manchester Art Gallery, 11am.
+Booking: Please press here to book with Eventbrite.
+These women and more… * Annie Horniman, who established Britain’s first repertory theatre company. * Elizabeth Gaskell, … Continue reading

 Posted in Political Manchester | Leave a comment